-6. Giving Voice to Values Book Review, Critique, and Personal Reflections (20%)
+7. Giving Voice to Values Book Review, Critique, and Personal Reflections, DUE by the start of class December 10 (20%)

 In an 8-10 page paper, students will read and offer a brief summary of the entire book, including a critique of its main thesis and key points.
 YOUR personal thoughts about the book are what is important.
 The final section should engage in a PERSONAL reflection of the content and how it has impacted YOU and how YOU PERSONALLY will incorporate (or not) the insights from this book going forward.
 Provide an explanation/rationale for what you will incorporate; and how.
 If not, you must explain why.